 The team at Coinjar have built a really simple to use the platform, which makes it perfect for inexperienced traders.
 This is also the case with their mobile app.

 You will do if you decide to deposit or withdraw funds with fiat currency.
 However, this option is only available to Australian residents.

 Coinjar allows Australian residents to deposit funds with a local bank card.
 Everyone else will need to deposit and withdraw using cryptocurrencies.

 You won’t be able to obtain leverage with Coinjar.
-If leverage is what you need, you can get this with 15 different cryptocurrencies at eToro.
+If leverage is what you need, you can get this on Coinbase.